firstdraft/guides/loops-in-ruby.md

 end
 ```

-I've provided a variable for you, `numbers`, which has an array in it containing the first 999 natural numbers in it.
+and view your output at [http://localhost:3000/third](http://localhost:3000/third) I've provided a variable for you, `numbers`, which has an array in it containing the first 999 natural numbers in it.

 (Credit for this challenge goes to [Project Euler ](https://projecteuler.net).
 There are lots more puzzles there for you to practice your Ruby on!)